-For the concrete median barrier in between Southbound traffic and the utility window, provide two (2) utility conduits that match the material and detailing requirements for utility conduits located in SCDOT MASH bridge barrier.
+For the median MASH barrier in between I-95 Southbound and the utility window and the shared use path, provide two (2) utility conduits using materials, pullboxes and fittings as shown in the SCDOT Structural Drawings and Details.
 Provide pull-boxes on the utility-window side of the median barrier.

-For the concrete median barrier in between the shared-use-path and the utility window, design access doors in the barrier located at the high point in the vertical profile and spaced at 1000-feet maximum along the bridge length.
-Transition the concrete median barrier to a vertical face and mount the access door flush with the barrier face on the share-use-path side of the barrier.
+For the barrier in between the shared-use-path and the utility window, design access doors in the barrier located at the high point in the vertical profile and spaced at 1000-feet maximum along the bridge length.
+Transition the barrier to a vertical face and mount the access door flush with the barrier face on the share-use-path side of the barrier.
 Design the access door with galvanized steel components in accordance with the opening size and pedestrian loading requirements contained in the Pedestrian Rail Design Criteria in Attachment B. The access door shall be 32 inches wide and contain a locking mechanism and hinges such that the door opens towards the utility window only.
 The access door height shall match the height of the concrete barrier.